HofstraDoboli/ROBOTS_CSC15_F22/README.md

 2. It will ask you for a password.
 Enter `goodyear` as the password and press the Enter key.
 3. You are now connected to the robot's Raspberry PI

+## Go to the folder with robot's programs:

+Type `cd

 ## Access robot's code ##

 0. Install cyberduck on your machine from: https://cyberduck.io/download/